A holistic scientific approach for greater performance at work and in the gym

-Though obscure in the West, maral root has been use for decades by the Russian Military and Eastern European weightlifters alike to gain that competitive edge in all parameters of physical performance, and even enhance sexual performance.
+Though obscure in the West, maral root has been use for decades by the Russian Military and Eastern European weightlifters alike to gain that competitive edge in all parameters of physical performance.
 Maral root contains a substance called 20-Hydroxyecdysone, which has been shown to increase protein synthesis.
 What does that mean for you? an increase in lean muscle gain if you workout.
 These natural plant compounds have no averse side effects on men or women, and make a great option for anyone who might otherwise be tempted by steroids.

 A source of: Ecdysterone, 20-hydroxyecdysone, inocosteron, intergristeron A and B, organic acids, ascorbic acid, carotenoids, terpenes, essential oils, flavonoids, inulin, stearin.

 Golden Root (Rhodiola rosea)

 Rhodiola Rosea has long history of use for increasing strength and endurance by the Chinese, Russians, Greeks, even the Vikings.
 Recent studies have shown this golden herb improves both physical and mental performance, eliminates fatigue, and improves resistance to intense physical and psychological stress.
 In other words, it helps keep you at peak performance in both body and mind, whether you're at work or in the gym.
 In Siberia, it is still said that "People who drink Rhodiola tea will live to more than 100 years old."